 How Products were Selected:Products selected represent those commonly sold and/or available in the U.S. ConsumerLab.com purchased products on the open market through retail stores, on-line retailers or direct sales companies.
 Products were not accepted directly from manufacturers.

 - Analysis of alpha-amylase activity from nonbacterial (DU) and bacterial (BAU) sources (USP Dietary supplement Compendium) and animal or fungal pancreatin (USP) (USP-36).

 - Analysis of lipase activity from microbial (LU or FIP) and animal sources (LU) (USP Dietary supplement Compendium) as well as animal or fungal pancreatin (USP) (USP-36) in products not containing Ox bile or betaine.

-- Analysis of protease activity from bromelain and papain (PU), bacterial sources (PC), fungal sources (HUT) as well as animal or fungal pancreatin (USP) (USP-36).
+- Analysis of protease activity from bromelain and papain (PU), bacterial sources (PC), fungal sources (HUT, SAP) as well as animal or fungal pancreatin (USP) (USP-36).
 Values may be converted from other industry standard units if needed.

 - Quantitative analysis for lead, cadmium and arsenic using ICP/MS for products containing whole herbs and/or more than 250 mg of minerals per daily dose.

 - Disintegration of tablets (excluding chewable, sublingual and time-release formulations) utilizing United States Pharmacopeia (USP) <2040> methodology for the disintegration of dietary supplements.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.

 The identities of the products were not disclosed to the laboratories performing the testing.

 Passing Score:*To be "Approved" by ConsumerLab.com, a product had to meet the following requirements: